 Source Code

-Below are code snippets of Harris Corner Detection, which are part of FivekoGFX image processing library.
-The proposed algorithm uses OpenGL shaders to provide parallel execution and good performance.
+The proposed algorithm uses OpenGL Shading Language (GLSL) to provide parallel execution and good performance.

 Derivatives calculation